noahsadaka/CASPER/README.md

  - [ ] implement event finding
  - [ ] add options to specify what the central body and perturbing bodies are from Python
  - [ ] Use fewer time steps if integrating for corrections vs integrating for detailed state history and/or plotting
+ - [x] Implement some sort of a smart Spice time class so I can pass it an epoch string or an ET

 ## Notes to make this work
  - Need to have a folder with the meta-kernel saved in it with the name "generic_kernels.tm" assigned to an environment variable "KERNEL_PATH"